Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/what-is-new.md

 o3 is built using [design tokens](https://www.designtokens.org/glossary/) which allow us to synchronise design decisions across platforms and support multiple brands.

-We're adding support for our first Specialist brand, Sustainable Views, with the help of Deyan from the Specialist team.
+We're adding support for our first Specialist brand, Sustainable Views, with the help of the Specialist team.

-The work of Deyan and other contributors from FT Specialist goes into building reusable components that also benefit ft.com.
+The work of the Specialist team goes into building reusable components that also benefit ft.com and vice versa.
 Using Origami we're able to distribute effort and benefit from each other's expertise and successes.

+We focus on building a single high quality, tried and tested user interface with brand customisations.

 ![A Figma library for every brand.](/assets/images/new/figma-1.png)